Kosen-Ji is a temple within the Nichiren Shu (lineage) of Buddhism.

 Founded in 1928 by a school teacher, Tsunesaburo Makiguchi.
 This organization would take Nichiren Shoshu to a new high with its aggressive form of proselytizing, support of world peace , Human Revolution and by appealing to Western materialism in the form of chanting for material things.
 Nichiren Shoshu would go from being a small branch to one of the bigger branches of Nichiren Buddhism because of Soka Gakkai.
 Their doctrine follows Nichiren Shoshu doctrine, as this was their main source and the teachings of Daisaku Ikeda, their current president and leader.
 See Nichiren Shoshu and the pdf linked article above for more information.

 A relatively new organization of Nichiren Buddhism, their founder Nichidatsu Fuji passed away in 1985 just before his one hundredth birthday.
 This organization is dedicated to spreading world peace, disarmament of nuclear weapons, the stop of creating stock loads of Biological weapons and the stopping of war in any form.
 It is known for its peace marches, protests and peace pagodas around the world.
 Several of the Peace Pagodas exist within the US including the Leverett Peace Pagoda in Massachusetts, the Grafton Peace Pagoda in upstate New York and the Great Smoky Mountain Peace Pagoda in Georgia.
 Please visit this link to learn more about their organization.
-The image above this entry is a hand taiko (drum).
+The Nipponzan Myoho Ji is a monastic lineage.
 The Nipponzan Myoho Ji use hand drums while chanting during their peace marches.
 Many of the other branches of Nichiren Buddhism also use hand drums while chanting.

 Kempon Hokke Shu: